dbos-inc/dbos-docs/docs/tutorials/workflow-communication-tutorial.md

 #### Messages Example

-Messages are especially useful for communicating information or sending notifications to a running workflow.
+Messages are especially useful for sending notifications to a workflow.
 For example, in our [e-commerce demo](https://github.com/dbos-inc/dbos-demo-apps/tree/main/e-commerce), the payments workflow, after redirecting customers to a secure payments service, must wait for a notification from that service that the payment has finished processing.

 To wait for this notification, the payments workflow uses `recv()`, executing failure-handling code if the notification doesn't arrive in time: